Recruiting for Adaptability and Culture Fit May Lead to Exclusion of Diverse Talents: How to Hire Tactfully

 What is the margin of error?

 What about the role of our neurobiological natures?
 How does that impact decision-making?
-(Wink)

 It is a well-known fact that human beings are born with the tendency to reason or justify their way through almost anything—good and bad alike.
 We pick what we want to do, and then we rationalize it.
 If you want to learn more about this, I highly recommend you read the book, The Righteous Mind by John Haidt, where Mr. Haidt explains the tendency for human beings to first assume their instinctual beliefs as true and then they find ways to rationalize those beliefs as true, rather than actually question “is it true?” to determine validity.
 (3)

-Let’s get real here, folks.
+Let’s be realistic, folks.
 Even if you understand at a basic level what values you are looking for in an individual hire, chances are you don’t know how to define those values; you’re probably not an expert.
 There are philosophers and scholars who have spent lifetimes exploring individual values.
 Do you think your recruiter or hiring manager is one of them?
 Probably not.
 Most recruiters and hiring managers have merely a cursory understanding.
 What qualifies them to make these assessments.
 I mean, really?

 Therefore, when I think of institutions enforcing culture fit hiring practices, I cannot help but wonder how subconsciously or even intentionally institutions introduce prejudice into the process; how they are probably weeding out people who could be their best performers; how they are likely demoralizing masses of qualified people; how they are obliviously enforcing broken stereotypes; and how they use sweeping generalizations to assume a host of specific beliefs about individuals.